-For more information on road rules and regulations visit the Roads and Maritime Services website.
+More information on road rules and regulations is available on the Transport for NSW website.

-These locations, as well as others within the Camden Local Government Area (LGA), are patrolled by Council Rangers to ensure these valuable spaces are used in an appropriate manner and to ensure there is a regular turnover of vehicles therefore allowing more customers the chance to find convenient parking.
-The disabled spaces throughout Camden are also patrolled to ensure only persons with a valid permit are utilising the spaces.
+These locations, as well as others within the Camden Local Government Area (LGA), are patrolled by Council Rangers to ensure these valuable parking spaces are used in an appropriate manner.
+Disability parking spaces throughout town centres are also patrolled to ensure only people with a valid permit are utilising the spaces.

 Fines Information and Payment